-After working for him for five years, I realized that his explanation was a lie, to both me, and to himself.
+After working for him for several years, I realized that his explanation was a lie to both me, and to himself.
 The hour per day that he spent sorting mail was time he didn't have to make hard decisions, deal with difficult conflicts, or deliver unwelcome news.
 He knew he would be successful in this task every day, and completing it made him feel he had accomplished something.

 We all do this; gravitate to the things that we are good at, or which can be completed quickly, and which make us feel satisfied.
 Unfortunately we are de-prioritizing our success, pushing out the important things that will ultimately help us the most.

-How do you fight against this instinct?
+What techniques can help you to fight against this instinct?

 The hardest person to manage can be yourself.
 Use process and planning to fight these bad behaviors, and focus yourself on the ones that will further your success.